Ian Holloway: Personal life

 Holloway met fellow Bristolian Kim when they were both aged 15, and after marrying, he nursed her through lymphatic cancer.
-The couple have four children: William, twins Eve and Chloe, and Harriet.
-The twins were born profoundly deaf, as both Ian and Kim had a recessive form of a certain gene meaning that there was a higher chance that they would have deaf children.
-The doctors told them that there was only a remote possibility of any other children being deaf, but Harriet was also born deaf.
-Talking about his children, Holloway said: "it's been a fight all the way along to get proper provision for the girls, especially a good education.
+The couple have four children.
+Two of his three daughters are twins and were born profoundly deaf, as both Ian and Kim had a recessive form of a certain gene meaning that there was a higher chance that they would have deaf children.
+The doctors told them that there was only a remote possibility of any other children being deaf, but a third daughter was also born deaf.
+Discussing his children in 2010, Holloway said: "It's been a fight all the way along to get proper provision for the girls, especially a good education.
 There's been rows, tribunals, appeals and endless phone calls.
 We have been labelled as bolshie parents.
 My view is that every child in the world has the right to be educated properly and whether your eyes or ears don't work is irrelevant.
 But the system at the moment makes it difficult."

 For the last three years of his QPR career, Holloway commuted daily from Bristol to London, a 250-mile round trip, so the children could attend a deaf school in Bristol.
 As a result, he developed severe sciatica.
-They then moved to St Albans when the children were of secondary school age, for the same reason.
+The family then moved to St Albans when the children were of secondary school age, for the same reason.
 Holloway has learned sign language, and his quirky media-friendly quotes have made him a high-profile campaigner on deaf issues and concerns.